dsoehartono/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-From the plots it seems the object is more active throughout the day during weekends.
+From the plots it seems the object is more active throughout the day during weekends than on weekdays.